Halibot/halibot/README.md

 To create a default config, you can execute:

 ```
-./main.py init
+halibot init
 ```

-To actually run the bot, you can execute
+To actually run the bot, you can execute:
 ```
-./main.py run
+halibot run

 # If you want an interactive python REPL to play with the bot:
-python3 -i main.py run
+halibot run -i
 ```
-If simply doing `./main.py` fails, something along the lines of `python3 main.py` should work.

 ## Configuration